Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 $$Q pCycle \sim Avinc + pCar +  CDT $$

 Across all Local Authorities, this model accounts for 2/3 of the change in cycling.
-However the final model results presented in Table 3 exclude London LAs which were deemed to be anomalous.
+However, the final model results presented in Table 4 exclude London LAs which were deemed to be anomalous.
-This final model explains roughly 1/3 of the change in the rate of cycling ($aR^2$ = 0.27) based on only 3 variables, all of which are signficant at the 5% level.
+This final model explains roughly 1/3 of the change in the rate of cycling ($aR^2$ = 0.27) based on only 3 variables, all of which are significant at the 5% level.
 As before, $pCar$ was the most powerful explanatory factor.

 Table 4: Results from the final model